-Please fill out the following for m as completely as possible.
+Please fill out the following form as completely as possible.

 Name: Today's Date:

-Date of Birth: Age:Gender: □Female □Male
+Date of Birth: Age:Gender: Female Male

 Home Address: Apt/Unit:

-City: State:Zip:
+City: State: Zip:

 Contact Telephone Numbers

-Please complete relevant infor mation and indicate the number at which you wish to be contacted first.
+· rmation and indicate the number at which you wish to be contacted first.

-Work: ( ) Can we leave a message at this number? □ Yes □ No Can we leave a message at this number? □ Yes □ No Can we leave a message at this number? □ Yes □ No
+Work: ( ) Can we leave a message at this number? ☐ Yes ☐ No Can we leave a message at this number? ☐ Yes ☐ No Can we leave a message at this number? ☐ Yes ☐ No

 Marital Status

-- Divorced ( years) Living as Married ( years) Separated ( years) Widowed ( years)
+□ Single □ Divorced ( years)□ Living as Married ( years)□ Widowed ( years)

-If yes, spouse/partner's pl Names and ages of children (if rou, is it OK to contact your spouse/partner?
-Prove number: ( Prove number:
+If yes, spouse/partner's p Names and ages of children (if you, is it OK to contact your spouse/partner? □Yes □No hone number: ( ) f any):

-• s who live in your home? 🗆 Yes 🗆 No d relationship:
+• s who live in your home?
+Yes No No relationship:

-Emergency Contact Information on
+Emergency Contact Informati on

-• • uring our work together, or I become concerned about your personal w and the rules of my profession to contact someone close to you end).
+luring our work together, or I become concerned about your personal was and the rules of my profession to contact someone close to you end).

 Name:

-Address:

 Phone: ( ) Relationship to you:

-SAMPLE CLIENT INFORMATION, page 1 of 2

 Referent

 By whom were you referred?

-Other Professionals Involved in Yo our Treatment
+Other Professionals Involved in Y our Treatment

 Medical Provider/Clinic Name:

 Address: Phone:

-May I have your permission to contact this pers on for continuity of care: □Yes □No
+May I have your permission to contact this per rson for continuity of care: □Yes □No

 Psychiatric Provider/Clinic Name:

 Address: Phone:

-May I have your permission to contact this pers son for continuity of care?
-P □Yes □No
+May I have your permission to contact this per rson for continuity of care? □Yes □No

-Type of trauma experienced: Date, or length of time since it occ curred
+Date, or length of time since it oc curred

 Education:

-Primary school High School Trade School □ College g □ Graduate □ Professio e program
+□ Primary school□ High School□ Trade School graduate e program onal Degree

 Employment Status:

-Are you employed?
-Yes □ No Are you using EAP? □Yes □No
+Are you employed? ☐ Yes □ No Are you using EAP? □Yes □No

 Employer Name:

 Position: